fmcooper/regret-equal-sm/README.md

 experimentName <numMen>-<minPrefListLength>-<maxPrefListLength>-<skew> <numInstances> <c/nc (correctness testing tag)>
 ```

-As an example, the following line would indicate that we want to create an experiment "S10", with 1000 instances, 10 men, 10 women, preference lists of length 10 and a uniform distribution.
+As an example, the following line would indicate that we want to create an experiment "S10", with 1000 instances, 10 men, 10 women, preference lists of length 10 and a uniform distribution over preference lists.
 It also shows that we want to run IP correctness testing on these instances.
 Please note that for these algorithms SM instances are expected and so it is required that preference lists are complete.

 ```
 S10 10-10-10-0 1000 c